buzzshocker/User-Level-Thread-Library/REPORT.md

 Lastly, `disable` and `enable` are very straightforward where `disable` just blocks the `SIGVTALRM` signal, while `enable` just unblocks the signal.
+However, if `preempt_allowed == 1`, then don't let either of the two run.
+If it is 1, then that means we are in a critical section and we can't let another thread interfer with the current libraries and data structures.
+Thus, if it is 1, then don't allow either of these to run.

 For `test_preempt.c`, we had a simple tester which runs two threads concurrently where one of them is an infinite thread and the other is a thread that kills